What Are Good Reasons to Request Reconsideration for Your SSDI Claim

 Valid Grounds: What Are Good Reasons to Request Reconsideration

-The Social Security Administration (SSA) denies approximately 65% of initial SSDI applications, but many successful appeals demonstrate that what are good reasons to request reconsideration often involve correctable documentation gaps or overlooked medical evidence.
+The Social Security Administration (SSA) denies approximately 65% of initial SSDI applications.
+In many cases, reconsideration requests focus on documentation gaps or medical evidence that was not fully reviewed during the initial decision.

 Medical Evidence: What Are Good Reasons to Request Reconsideration